rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

     }
 ~~~

+   If the set of the data type contents requires some hierarchy or
+   the allocation of the values is distributed, then an "identityref"
+   data type SHOULD be used.

    Note that any module can declare an identity with base "foo-type"
    that is valid for the "foo" leaf.
 Identityref values are considered
    to be qualified names.